unionai/unionai-docs/source/user-guide/core-concepts/serving/serving-workflow-output.md

 # Serving workflow output

-In the previous example we defined and deployed a simple Streamlit app unconnected to any Union workflow.

 In this section we will demonstrate how to use a Union app to display the output of a Union workflow.

 ## Example app